brunosoares99/angular-template/README.md

 # Angular Template

-This project is an Angular initial template with eslint, lint-staged and husky to validate style guides and unit tests.
+This project is an Angular initial template with eslint, lint-staged, git commit message linter and husky to validate style guides and unit tests.

 ## Development server